allenai/beaker-cli/docs/images.md

 ## Create and Upload

-You can create and upload any image as a blueprint with a single command.
+You can create and upload any Docker image as a beaker image with a single command.
 Behind the scenes, Beaker pushes your Docker image to a private repository.
 This guarantees that the image will remain available and unchanged for future experiments.

 ```
-▶ beaker blueprint create --name wordcount wordcount
+▶ beaker image create --name wordcount wordcount
 Pushing wordcount as wordcount (bp_qbjvcda1sed7)...
 The push refers to repository [gcr.io/ai2-beaker-core/public/bduufrl06q5ner2l0440]
 172b7a93847f: Preparing